DamBasement/hugo-blog/content/pages/about.md

 ## Content

 Content will vary.
 I like different things so I will write different stuff.
-Here a list if what I think will show more often
+Here a list of what I think will pop up. :)

 1. Cybersecurity
 2. Web Development